-Douglas College > Programs & Courses > General Information > Educational appeals, petitions, and formal complaints
+Douglas College > Programs & Courses > General Information > Educational appeals, requests for exception, and formal complaints

 The College provides two formal procedures for students to seek resolutions of disagreements.
 They are the appeals and the complaints procedures.
 They differ in purpose and process.
 Where possible, students should try to resolve their concerns informally prior to seeking redress through the formal process.
 It is advisable for students to consult with a College counsellor for assistance and guidance.

-Request for Exceptions (Petition) are to be submitted no later than four (4) months after the end of the semester.
+Requests for Exceptions are to be submitted no later than four (4) months after the end of the semester.

-Educational Appeals must be submitted within four (4) months of the original decision causing the appeal.
+Appeals of Educational Decisions must be submitted within four (4) months of the original decision causing the appeal.

 Visit the Educational Policies page for more information on Douglas College Educational Policies.

-The following is the recommended Request for Exceptions (Petition) procedure:
+The following is the recommended Request for Exceptions procedure:

 The Educational Policy Appeals Committee consists of five members.
 They are the Registrar (chairperson and non-voting), one student, one faculty member, one administrator (voting members) and one counsellor (non-voting)